Any Benefits of Honey for Health or Just a Sweet Placebo?

 Know that not all sugars are made equal and don't be too quick to dismiss honey as just another sugar.
 Honey isn't just sugar.
 It is more than just the sum of its sugars.
 There is more than meets the eye!

-The renowned UMF Manuka honey, perhaps the tastiest natural medicine, is commonly cited in many discussions on health benefits of honey.
+The renowned benefits of Manuka honey, perhaps the tastiest and sweetest medicine, is commonly cited in many discussions on health benefits of honey.
 This honey not only fights infection and aids tissue healing but also helps reduce inflammation and scarring.
 In addition, it is often used for treating digestive problems such as diarrhea, indigestion, stomach ulcers and gastroenteritis.
 The page, titled "In What Ways have You Experienced the Benefits of Honey?" is filled with eye-popping testimonies about the healing power of honey.
-I've lost count of the number of times I have accessed that page, but the stories posted there never cease to move and amaze me over and over again.
+I've lost count of the number of times I have accessed that page, but the stories posted there - benefits of honey for skin, benefits of honey for hair, benefits of manuka honey, all never cease to move and amaze me over and over again.
 With more and more health experts and theories, such as the Hibernation Diet, supporting its benefits, this oldest natural sweetener just keeps getting better.

 Besides its profound medicinal applications, honey also brings great synergistic health benefits when combined with other foods such as bee pollen, cinnamon, ginger and cider vinegar.
-Discover them, one by one at Honey Cure and Tonic Concoctions and learn what people who have tried them have to say.
+Discover them all - benefits of honey and cinnamon, benefits of honey lemon water, benefits of honey and milk, benefits of honey and turmeric, one by one at Honey Cure and Tonic Concoctions and learn what people who have tried them have to say.
 And with the ever-growing body of research and evidence of the immense healing abilities of other wondrous bee products such as royal jelly, bee pollen and propolis, we are so overwhelmingly grateful for what the precious bees have presented to us humans.

 Author and Founder